 Our staff will be waiting eagerly to receive you at Livingstone Airport when you arrive.
-We’ll transport you to Livingstone Backpackers, the volunteer accommodation, where you will be inducted to prepare for your volunteering experience the following day.
+We’ll transport you to Victoria Falls Backpackers Zambia, the volunteer accommodation, where you will be inducted to prepare for your volunteering experience the following day.
 After a day of settling in, we’ll have a team meeting so you can meet all your fellow volunteers.
 That night, we’ll host an ever-romantic movie night under the Zambian starry night.

 Day 2: Tuesday

 Your first volunteer opportunity will take place at Mwandi Community School.
 Our Sports Coordinators will lead you and your fellow volunteers as you facilitate and partake in sporting activities with the school children.
 The second volunteer opportunity of the day will be at a community project.
 You’ll be a part of various clubs that grow the talents of the community’s youth.
 This may be an arts and crafts club, a mathematics club, or a reading club.

 You’ll spend your morning at another sports project which takes place at Linda Community School.
 Your afternoon will be spent at a community club once again, be it arts and crafts club, mathematics club, or reading club.
 Our evening activities feature a special treat – sundowners on the vast Zambezi River.
 This body of water is home to hippos, crocodiles, and other wildlife.
 Enjoying its splendor in the gentle light of sunset is an enviable way to end your day.